pkgw/website-netlify-experiment/content/2018/belatedly-introducing-tectonic.md

    reproducible document processing.
 5. Finally, the project has attracted a good level of interest, and is building a supportive [community](https://tectonic.newton.cx/).
-I feel confident that as the project grows, the community will come to be a seen as one of its most important assets.
+I feel confident that as the project grows, the community will come to be seen as one of its most important assets.

 As I mentioned in [my previous post](./2018/website-refresh.md), the process of refreshing this very website has gotten me excited to push on the part of Tectonic aimed at actually producing excellent HTML output.
-Based on my experience [Webtex](https://pkgw.github.io/webtex/), I feel that I have a good idea of what needs to happen to really get that rolling.
+Based on my experience with [Webtex](https://pkgw.github.io/webtex/), I feel that I have a good idea of what needs to happen to really get that rolling.
 I do have this “day job” that I’m supposed to be doing, but I’m excited to see how far we can get in the next year!